ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 52035 DATA ANALYSIS IN THE EARTH SCIENCES 3 Credit Hours

-(Slashed with ESCI 42035) Application of scientific methods to geologic data in the field and laboratory, including methods for collection, analysis, modelling and presentation of data, within the framework of formulation and testing of scientific hypotheses.
-Provides the background necessary for upper-division earth science courses.
+(Slashed with ESCI 42035 and ESCI 72035) Application of scientific methods to geologic data in the field and laboratory, including methods for collection, analysis, modeling and presentation of data, within the framework of formulation and testing of scientific hypotheses.

 Prerequisite: Graduate standing.